bsmith89/notes/0XOLLmyh.md

 ### Motivation ###

-What if we want to print everything in names?
+What if we want to print everything in `names`?

 ```python
 print names